andyfv/discover-sofia/README.md

     │   └── style.css           # Styling
     ├── elm.js                  # Compiled file
     ├── elm.json                # Elm dependencies
-    ├── elm.min.js              # Minified version of elm used for deployment ├── index.html
+    ├── elm.min.js              # Minified version of elm.js used for deployment
+    ├── index.html
     ├── js
     │   ├── HereMaps.js         # Logic to work with HereMaps API
     │   └── TensorFlow.js       # Logic to work with the inference model
     ├── public
     │   ├── data.json           # Stores the landmarks links
-    │   └── model               # Stores the inference model files
+    │   └── model/              # Directory with for the files of the inference model ├── src
-    ├── src
     │   ├── Main.elm            # Root file.
-Start here if you want to explore more │   ├── MapHelper.elm       # Additional types, coders and decoderes to work with the map │   ├── NavBar.elm          # Navbar logic
+Start here if you want to explore more │   ├── MapHelper.elm       # Additional types, encoders and decoderes to work with the map │   ├── NavBar.elm          # Navbar logic
-    │   ├── Page                # Direcotory containing the pages
+    │   ├── Page/                # Direcotory containing the pages
     │   ├── Route.elm           # Router for the pages
     │   ├── TensorFlow.elm      # Helper file to work with TensorFlow
     │   └── ViewPort.elm        # Viewport logic